Bob Stewart (politician): Bosnia

 Stewart served in the Ministry of Defence, and was second-in-command of an infantry battalion.
 He was promoted lieutenant colonel on 31 December 1987, and served as a military attaché to the NATO military committee in Brussels.
 In March 1991 he assumed command of the 1st Battalion, Cheshire Regiment, and as commanding officer returned to Northern Ireland for a further two operational tours and then became the first British Commander of United Nations forces in Bosnia from September 1992 to May 1993.
 It was as commanding officer in Bosnia, as part of Operation Grapple, that he earned the nickname "Bosnia Bob" and became something of a media personality.

 During his time in Bosnia he discovered the Ahmići massacre in which 103 people had been killed.
 He was awarded the Distinguished Service Order on 12 June 1993 on his return to the United Kingdom.
+His citation highlighted his "gallant and distinguished service" in the former Republic of Yugoslavia, emphasised his ability to maintain operational control, motivate troops and manage crises in a volatile environment where eight of his soldiers were killed and over 50 wounded.
 He was promoted colonel on 31 December 1993, and went on to take up the position of Chief of Policy at Supreme Headquarters Allied Powers Europe, before officially retiring from the army on 1 February 1996.